Create New E-mail Accounts

 The First Wormhole Rule of Thumb

-Since this zine subscription is a "riskier" situation, and since the subscription and receipt-of-first-issue process is short, close the Wormhole earlier to decrease the chances that a spammer may get onto your whitelist through the Wormhole while it remains open.
+Since this newsletter subscription is a "riskier" situation, and since the subscription and receipt-of-first-issue process is short, close the wormhole earlier to decrease the chances that a spammer may get onto your whitelist through the wormhole while it remains open.

 Permanent Wormholes

-Permanent Wormholes are wonderful things.
-But they must be used very carefully and only in certain types of situations where you need to keep a Wormhole open indefinitely.
-Since it remains open, you must be especially careful that it does not fall into spammers' hands.
+Permanent wormholes must be used very carefully and only in certain types of situations where you need to keep access open indefinitely.
+Since it remains open, you must be especially careful that it doesn't fall into spammers' hands.

 And that brings us to...